Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Aligners like Invisalign are similar to splints and sports mouthguards because they fit completely over each tooth.
 The great thing about clear aligners is that they’re virtually invisible and removable.

-Though it’s recommended patients wear them for 20-22 hours a day, they can be removed for special events like weddings, graduations, school pictures, etc. Patients can also remove their aligners to eat and drink to prevent staining or damage to the aligners.
+We recommend that you wear Invisalign for 20 to 22 hours a day.
+You can remove them for special events like weddings, graduations, or school pictures.
+You can also remove the aligners to eat and drink to prevent staining or damage to the aligners.

-Every few weeks, your child will receive a new set of aligners from their Worcester, MA, orthodontist.
-The new aligners are aligned differently from the previous set, which means they’ll be a bit snug at first, but that’s necessary as it helps the teeth gently move into the correct position.
+Every few weeks, your child will receive a new set of aligners from our orthodontist in Worcester, MA.
+The new aligners are aligned differently from the previous set.
+They’ll be a bit snug at first, but that’s necessary as it helps the teeth gently move into the correct position.

 Dental Braces FAQs

-Learn more about different types of dental braces in Worcester, MA, dental office:
+Learn more about different types of dental braces in our Worcester, MA, dental office:

 Which type of braces is more effective for straightening teeth?